 It does not matter if you are planning a quick outing with your friends or a proper vacation with your family; you know that heading towards either of these places will not end in disappointment.
 How can you plan your itinerary for Shimla and Manali is what I will be discussing in this article.

 If you have about 7 to 8 days, you can easily explore both Shimla and Manali in a relaxed manner without rushing on any day.
-I will suggest a common travel plan that you can follow for your visit to Shimla and Manali.
 For the sake of this article, I will assume that you are traveling from Delhi.
-If you were however traveling from a different place; then only travel for first and last day will change.
-Rest of the itinerary will remain the same.
+If you were however traveling from a different place, only the plan for first and last day will change.
+The rest of the itinerary will still remain the same.

 Shimla Manali Trip Itinerary

-I will suggest an itinerary according to 9 days of travel which will include two weekends and an entire trip; starting from a Saturday and ending on next Sunday.
-If however you were short on time then you can easily take days out from this itinerary.
+I will suggest an itinerary according to 9 days of travel which will include two weekends and one entire week.
+It will be starting on a Saturday and ending on Sunday of the next week.
+If you were short on time then you can easily take days out from this itinerary.